The bumblebee has a long, reddish-coloured tongue that is hairy at the end so is good for soaking up nectar (see above and below).

 above the tip of a bumblebee tongue showing the hairy/feathery end

 The tongue and mouthparts are covered in tiny hairs and these hairs have pores in them.
 Molecules pass through these pores and stick to receptor sites on sensory cells.
 This is how the bee tastes and smells.
 The main concentration of these hairs are on the antenna and mouthparts.
-In the the photograph below left shows the antennae, which are black, then in the middle the tongue, palps and maxillae.
+In the the photograph the antennae are black.

 In the UK Bombus hortorum (see the photograph below) has the longest tongue which can reach just over 2 cm when fully stretched.
 When the bumblebee drinks nectar the sheath is moved so it is facing the entrance of the flower.
 The bumblebee then moves towards the nectar and the tongue itself shoots in and out soaking up the nectar.